Sanath Jayasuriya: Twenty20 career

 During the 2007 ICC World Twenty20, Jayasuriya appeared to break his tradition of using Kookaburra bats by wielding a normal Reebok sponsored bat.
 He achieved two half-centuries in the group stages against New Zealand and Kenya in this tournament.
 He also shares a dubious record with James Anderson for having the most expensive figures in a Twenty20 international, having been hit for 64 runs in the maximum of 4 overs.

 After the Twenty20 World Cup, Jayasuriya played in Sri Lanka's 3–2 One Day International series defeat against England, achieving limited success and then in the 2–0 Test series defeat in Australia.
 In December 2007, Jayasuriya confirmed that he has signed for Warwickshire for the Twenty20 Cup.

 In April 2008, he joined the Mumbai Indians to play in the Indian Premier League T20.

-After scoring a devastating 114 not out off just 48 balls for the Mumbai Indians against Chennai, Jayasuriya regained his position in the one-day side after he had been dropped for the West Indies tour.
+After scoring a devastating 114 not out off just 48 balls for the Mumbai Indians against Chennai, Jayasuriya regained his position in the one-day team after he had been dropped for the West Indies tour.
 For his performances in 2008, he was named in the ESPNcricinfo IPL XI.
 He then followed up his century with a 17-ball 48 not out to surpass the Kolkata Knight Riders' score of 67 in just the 6th over, resulting in the biggest victory in Twenty20 history in terms of balls remaining.
 In 2010 has signed with Worcestershire for their Twenty20 campaign.
 At the age of 42, Jayasuriya played for the Ruhuna Rhinos in the qualifying round of the 2011 Champions League.
 In February 2012 Jayasuriya played for the Khulna Royal Bengals in the inaugural Bangladesh Premier League, later that year he played for Kandurata Warriors in the inaugural Sri Lanka Premier League.